Tsubame88/Data-Analyst-in-PowerBI_Inventory/README.md

 + control policies that involve the structure of a company framework to achieve its goals

   Warmehands policies include giving the second chance to the items with selling potential.
 So we can pay attention on B class and see that
-  " Victorian metal poscard spring " has the hight inventory turnover for having such a small revenue ans small amount of order quantities as 2764 pcs.
+  " Victorian metal poscard spring " has the high inventory turnover for having such a small revenue and small amount of order quantities as 2764 pcs.
 THis item could had better success with more inventory

 + improve stock management